pbansfore/Hospitality-Revenue-Analysis-Power-BI/README.md

-# 🏨 AtliQ Grand Revenue Analysis
+# 🏨 AtliQ Group Revenue Analysis

 ## 📊 Project Overview

-This project presents a comprehensive revenue and performance analysis of AtliQ Grands, a premium hotel chain operating multiple five-star properties across India.
-Due to increased competition and operational inefficiencies, AtliQ Grands has experienced a decline in market share and revenue in the luxury/business hotel segment.
+This project presents a comprehensive revenue and performance analysis of AtliQ Group, a premium hotel chain operating multiple five-star properties across India.
+Due to increased competition and operational inefficiencies, AtliQ Group has experienced a decline in market share and revenue in the luxury/business hotel segment.

 Using key business intelligence insights, the project identifies revenue trends, occupancy rates, customer ratings, and operational bottlenecks, and suggests data-driven recommendations for business growth.